 WHAT IS A VACCINE PASSPORT?

-This proof of vaccination is being referred to as a vaccine passport.
+Proof of vaccination may also be called a vaccine passport.
 One of the ways to show proof of vaccination is the electronic vaccine passport app called VaxiCode.

 HOW IT WORKS